charlielobster/CUDA_NekRS/README.md

 ### Potential Version Incompatibilies

-Parts of the NekRS codebase target the compute-70 (CUDA Version 7) architecture.
-Hypre's installation instructions says it can't be used above Cuda Toolkit 11.8.
-There are portions of the code that reference some artifacts not found in the current version of the CUDA Toolkit.
-Parts of the NekRS build also use flags which set the C++ standard to 11, and other flags, such as the OCCA environment flags, that are left empty, but could be configured to work in new ways during a future NekRS run.
+Parts of the NekRS target the compute-70 (CUDA Version 7) architecture.
+Hypre, one of NekRS third party tools, is not considered compatible with Cuda Toolkit above version 11.
+There are reference to some artifacts not found in the current version of the CUDA Toolkit.
+The NekRS build also uses flags which set the C++ standard to 11, and there are other flags, such as the OCCA environment flags, that are left empty, but could be configured to work in new ways during a future NekRS run.

 ### 1. Install Ubuntu 24.04.3